 Other web fonts for your email

-Even if you do not choose Google fonts, there are far more web fonts that you can safely use in your email campaigns apart from the usual Arial or Times New Roman.
+If you do not want to include Google fonts in email campaigns, there are more web fonts that you can safely use, apart from the usual Arial or Times New Roman.
 Here are numerous email safe fonts recommended by our expert team:

 font-family: Arial, Helvetica, sans-serif; font-family: Georgia, serif; font-family: 'Palatino Linotype', 'Book Antiqua', Palatino, serif; font-family: 'Times New Roman', Times, serif; font-family: 'Arial Black', Gadget, sans-serif; font-family: 'Comic Sans MS', cursive, sans-serif;.t.c. font-family: Impact, Charcoal, sans-serif; font-family: 'Lucida Sans Unicode', 'Lucida Grande', sans-serif; font-family: Tahoma, Geneva, sans-serif; font-family: 'Trebuchet MS', Helvetica, sans-serif; font-family: Verdana, Geneva, sans-serif; font-family: 'Courier New', Courier, monospace; font-family: 'Lucida Console', Monaco, monospace; font-family: 'Brush Script MT', cursive; font-family: Monaco, Consolas,'Lucida Console', monospace;